fuine/msc-thesis-typst/content/ch3_results.typ

       ),
       ..args
     ),
+    caption: flex-caption(
-    caption: [ECDF AUC values resulting from optimization on the #dataset dataset.
-Each curve has been created based on ten independent runs of the experiment.], )
+      [ECDF AUC values resulting from optimization on the #dataset dataset.
+Each curve has been created based on ten independent runs of the experiment.], [ECDF AUC values resulting from optimization on the #dataset dataset.], ),
+  )
 }